TheTrollGodJr/TaskScheduler/ReadMe.md

 - [X] add View, Edit, and Remove functionality
 - [X] Create Home Menu loop that exits with Exit
 - [ ] Add option to stop/restart the backend
+- [ ] Add reload option to get a updated task list
 - [ ] Export tasks list as csv

 ## Backend ToDo